ashmyytaa/cart253/jams/variation-jam/README.md

 > Underwater Variation
 - User can move the bubbles that are on the canvas by moving the mouse.
 The bubbles move away from the mouse, whenever the mouse is in its range.

+> Menu page
+- User clicks on the keys that are told on the menu page, to be transported in its preffered variation.

 ## Screenshot(s)